autots package

 • scale (bool) – if True, use the StandardScaler to standardize the features

-• summarize (str) – options to summarize the features, if large: ‘pca’, ‘median’, ‘mean’, ‘mean+std’, ‘feature_agglomeration’, ‘gaussian_random_projection’
+• summarize (str) – options to summarize the features, if large: ‘pca’, ‘median’, ‘mean’, ‘mean+std’, ‘feature_agglomeration’ (auto default when larger data), ‘gaussian_random_projection’

 • backfill (str) – method to deal with the NaNs created by shifting “bfill”- backfill with last values “ETS” -backfill with ETS backwards forecast “DatepartRegression” - backfill with DatepartRegression